 Advanced periodontal disease treatment in Doylestown, PA involves a treatment called scaling and root planing.
 This deeper cleaning removes the plaque and bacteria from below the gum line that is causing your infection.

-Contact Us To Book Your Periodontal Consultation
+Contact Our 18901 Office To Book Your Periodontal Consultation

 Doylestown dentist, Dr. Link-Bindo, will screen you for gum disease at your routine examinations every six months.
 This way, she can make you aware of any concerns as early as possible so you can protect your dental health with prompt treatment.
 Call our Doylestown, PA dental office to schedule your periodontal treatment consultation, and let's defeat gum disease together!